 A legitimate offer is the money back guarantee.
 You pay for the supplement and if it doesn’t work for you, you get your money back.
 The price of the product reflects the fact that some purchases will be reimbursed.
 And that’s fine, you pay for the results.

 In my experience free trials too often resemble a bait.
+If you need to enter your credit card details to pay for “shipment only”, be warned.
 If possible I’d rather recommend buying a supplement with sound return policy.
 Which leads us to a…

 Complicated return policy